Nationals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been favored on the moneyline three total times this season.
-They've gone 2-1 in those games.
+- The Nationals have been favored on the moneyline four total times this season.
+They've finished 2-2 in those games.

-- Washington has never played a game this season with moneyline odds of -140 or shorter.
+- Washington has played as moneyline favorites of -145 or shorter in only one game this season, which it lost.

-- Washington has combined with opponents to go over the total 47 times this season for a 47-46-4 record against the over/under.
+- In the 98 games in which oddsmakers have set an over/under for Washington, it has combined with opponents to go over the total 48 times (48-46-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!